Managing Epilepsy: Seizure First Aid

 After the seizure

-- Follow your DRSAB and place the patient in the recovery position as soon as jerking stops, or immediately if they have vomited or have food or fluid in their mouth.
+- Put the patient in the recovery position as soon as jerking stops, or immediately if they have vomited or have food fluid in their mouth

 - Calmly talk to the patient until they regain consciousness.
-Let them know where they are, that they are safe and that you will stay with them while they recover.
+Reassure them: let them know where they are, that they are safe, and that you will stay with them while they recover.

 PROVIDE FIRST AID